huynhmaianhkiet/replace-broken-images/trunk/readme.txt

 == Description ==

-This plugin will help to replace broken images in post and pages by a default image.
+This plugin will help to replace broken images in posts and pages with a default image.

 == Installation ==